meduardaeneves/meduardaeneves.github.io/_pages/cv.md

 <p>Civil engineer graduated from the Federal University of Pernambuco (UFPE), in career transition to the field of Information Technology (IT).
 Currently a postgraduate student at CIN-UFPE in the area of Deep Learning.</p>

-<p>It is possible to download the CV's PDF format in two languages: PORTUGUESE and ENGLISH.
+<p>It is possible to download the CV's PDF format in two languages: <a href='https://raw.githubusercontent.com/meduardaeneves/meduardaeneves.github.io/master/files/cv_models/CV_Maria_Eduarda_ESTEVES_NEVES_Geral.pdf'>PORTUGUESE</a> and ENGLISH.
 Click on the language you want to download it.</p>

 Education
 ======